 Extension A and B come with an integrated 24V DC power supply to deliver power to an active DCF-CL antenna such as the Mobatime GNSS 4500.
 It can also be connected to the event switches to output for example a 24V DCF signal.

-Make sure not to add to much load, because it is a week power supply design for only 100mA (see MISC plug for maximum power ratings).
+Make sure not to add to much load, because it is a week power supply designed to output maximum 100mA (see MISC plug for maximum power ratings).

 16.6.3 DCF-CL